 And the downsides?

 That isn't a far flung idea.
-Already, a Houston couple have had their baby monitor hacked, thanks to a known exploit in the Foscam connected camera they were using.
+A couple years ago a Houston couple had their baby monitor hacked, thanks to a known exploit in the Foscam connected camera they were using.
+Last October, hackers were able to take control of over 100,000 IoT devices to attack internet service company Dyn, shutting down access to websites like Facebook and Netflix.

 The double-edged sword that is data also looms more ominously, as this growing army of smart devices records more of it than ever before.
 We'll wear them on our wrists, on our faces, under our skin and we will invite them by the dozen into our homes.